-The addition of a second story to our building allowed us to achieve our goal of becoming visible from Highway 41.
+The addition of a second story to our building meant that we achieved our goal of becoming visible from Highway 41.
 This newfound visibility meant we needed to make some changes to the exterior of the building.
 We added the Excel logo to the back of the building as well as installed multi-color LED lights on the façade to add ambient lighting.
 Additional updates made to the exterior of Excel are solar panels, charging stations for electric cars, and expanded parking lots to accommodate our employees and visitors.

 The entrance to the expansion from the existing building holds one of our most personal touches of the office.
 What appears to be a gray distressed wooden floor becomes so much more when you look a little closer.
 Incorporated within the floor planks are eight different patterns containing architectural plans, elevations, and details.
 It makes the floor unique to our industry and serves as a reminder of the joy we feel when our ideas become a reality.